 Depending on the view from your deck and from inside your house, you may want a railing you can look through with minimal obstruction, or you may prefer a more solid railing that calls attention to itself.

-This all-wood railing uses standard lumber like 2x4s, 2x2s, and 4x4s to create the gently-angled geometric frame around the deck.
+This all-wood railing uses standard lumber such as 2x4s, 2x2s and 4x4s to create the gently-angled geometric frame around the deck.

 Deckorators Classic Gray With Deck Board Top Rail

-A street view showcases the vertical elements of a deck—in this case, especially the railing and lattice skirting.
-The railing combines metal and vinyl parts in colors that match the stairs, decking, fascia and lattice skirting, for a crisp, clean look that pleasantly complements house trim.
+A street view showcases the vertical elements of this deck, especially the railing and lattice skirting.
+The railing combines metal and vinyl parts in colors that match the stairs, decking, fascia and lattice skirting for a crisp, clean look that pleasantly complements the house trim.
 Since the balusters are thin, the view is only partially obstructed.

 Deckorators CXT White Contemporary Glass Balusters